waynerobinson/xeroizer/README.md

 get permission to create a partner application and for them to send you information on obtaining your client-side SSL certificate.

-Ruby's OpenSSL library rqeuires the certificate and private key to be extracted from the `entrust-client.p12` file downloaded via Xero's instructions.
+Ruby's OpenSSL library requires the certificate and private key to be extracted from the `entrust-client.p12` file downloaded via Xero's instructions.
 To extract:

 	openssl pkcs12 -in entrust-client.p12 -clcerts -nokeys -out entrust-cert.pem